 - Construct and manipulate income statements and budgets.

-- Practice reading and interpreting the main financial statements in a business.
+- Interpret the main financial statements in a business.

 - Discuss the importance of budgeting.

 - Calculate financial information given only dollars or percentages.